-32 Do shareholders have an advisory or other vote regarding remuneration of directors and senior management?
+Do shareholders have an advisory or other vote regarding remuneration of directors and senior management?
 How frequently may they vote?

 Shareholders have a direct say in directors' remuneration.
 CAMA provides that directors' remuneration should be determined by the shareholders in a general meeting.
 Such votes take place at the annual general meeting of a company.
 However, the board fixes the remuneration of executive directors.
-The Financial Reporting Council of Nigeria and the SEC and CBN Codes stipulate that only the non-executive directors should be involved in decisions regarding the remuneration of executive directors.
+The NCCG, SEC and CBN Codes stipulate that only the non-executive directors should be involved in decisions regarding the remuneration of executive directors.